anton-syrovatka/jomigo-case-study/README.md

 ## How to run

-- `npm run start:server` starts server
+- `npm run start:server` starts server on port 3000
-- `npm run start:client` starts client
+- `npm run start:client` starts client on port 3001

 ## Requirement